dhrumil-31/Wave-Pointer/README.md

 # WavePointer
-Our project WavePointer makes human computer interaction simple by making use of Hand Gestures.
+Our project WavePointer makes human-computer interaction simple by making use of Hand Gestures.
 The computer requires almost no direct contact.
-Currently, wireless mouse or a Bluetooth mouse still use a battery for power and a receiver to connect it to the PC.
+Currently, wireless mouse or a Bluetooth mouse still uses a battery for power and a receiver to connect it to the PC.
 In the proposed system, this limitation can be overcome by employing webcam or a built-in camera.
 All I/O operations can be virtually controlled by using static and dynamic hand gestures.
 This project makes use of the state-of-art Machine Learning and Computer Vision algorithms to recognize hand gestures.
 It leverages models such as CNN implemented by MediaPipe running on top of pybind11.
-Currently it works on Windows platform.
+Currently, it is working on Windows platform.
-WavePointer’s domains are not restricted as in our application can be used in diverse domain by all type of users ranging from regular user to industry professionals.
+WavePointer’s domains are not restricted as in our application can be used in diverse domains by all types of users ranging from regular user to industry professionals.

 # Getting Started